paulowe/ServerlessDataProcessing/README.md

 ### Features

-This solution implementS monitoring, logging and configuring alerting policies that get triggered when
+This solution implements monitoring, logging and configuring alerting policies that get triggered when
 - Failure starting your piplein on Dataflow
 - Invalid BigQuery table
 - Too much logging